cannibalox/logtools/README.md

 		- 1
 		- 2
 ```
-### pros and cons / likes and dislike (used for reviews or comparisons, works well in conjunction with the #.v-kanban tags)
+### pros and cons / like and dislike (used for reviews or comparisons, works well in conjunction with the #.v-kanban tags)
 ```
 - procons #.v-kanban
   template:: procons